Are you in the process of buying a new oven, but feel overwhelmed by all the options?

 Fuel Type

 Fuel type is also a critical element to consider, as it will determine how much you’ll be paying month after month to run your oven.
-Oftentimes, people only look at the price tag on the appliance they’re purchasing, without ever stopping to think about the associated cost it entails.
+Often, people only look at the price tag on the appliance they’re purchasing without ever thinking about its associated cost.

-In America, gas tends to be cheaper than electricity, so you might be inclined to think that going for that specific fuel type is the way to go and save a fortune.
-And while this might be true in theory, there are many other factors you must take into consideration.
+In America, gas tends to be cheaper than electricity, so you might be inclined to think that going for the former fuel type is the way to go to save a fortune.
+However, there are many other factors you must take into consideration.

-As I mentioned earlier, gas ovens often require more maintenance and due diligence when used, as they have valves, capillary tubes, gas lines, and many other elements that must be observed closely at all times.
-Not only to prevent dangerous leaks and fires, but also to ensure that the unit has a long lifespan.
+Gas ovens often require more maintenance and due diligence when used.
+Not only to prevent dangerous leaks and fires but also to ensure that the unit has a long lifespan.

-Electric ovens, on the other hand, tend to be more forgiving when it comes to maintaining them, which means that you’ll likely spend less on spare parts and technician visits than you would with a gas variant.
+On the other hand, electric ovens tend to be more forgiving when it comes to maintaining them, which means that you’ll likely spend less on spare parts and technician visits than a gas variant.

-On average, gas ovens use around .65 gallons (0.25 m³) of LP gas per hour, whereas electric ovens use about 2,500 watts in that same period.
+On average, gas ovens use around .65 gallons (0.25 m³) of LP gas per hour, whereas electric ovens use about 2,500 watts in the same period.

 Features